raspberrypilearning/relax-stretch/en/step_9.md

 If you are following the [Look After Yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects, then try out the next project, [Focus on the prize](https://projects.raspberrypi.org/en/projects/focus-on-the-prize).

-Spotted a mistake?
-Enjoyed the project?
-Please let us know!
-Click the Send feedback button below.
+Did you enjoy the project?
+Have you spotted a mistake?
+Please click the **Send feedback** button below and let us know!